Here are ways in which your donations help us expand our efforts concerning our six objectives...

 - REAP employees applied to and received funds from the Africa International Club to create a Duha school mural, jointly designed by students and Rwandan artists.
-The mural includes themes of leadership, learning and equity and represents designs of traditional Rwandan art (Imigongo).
+The mural includes themes of leadership, learning, and equity, and represents designs of traditional Rwandan art (Imigongo).
 It is our hope this mural will help honor the nation's rich cultural heritage, while promoting the hopes and dreams of students for their future.

-Transform School Leadership
+Transforming School Leadership

 - We do not just build schools; we provide ongoing leadership training to develop exemplary schools that serve the needs of a rural setting.
 As part of our ongoing implementation of the Leadership Project, REAP has developed a framework that can be applied to rural schools moving forward.
 Our two exemplary schools (Green Hills Academy in Kigali and APAGIE in Musha) will continue working together throughout 2015 to expand performance-based school leadership.

 - Teacher training is a cornerstone of REAP’s philosophy.
 Leading professionals from America in conjunction with our partner school in Rwanda, Green Hills Academy, work to identify the strengths of teachers as well as introduce them to new instructional strategies in order to fully engage students as active learners.

 - Using real life experiences and the environment around them as a vehicle for learning.

 - Active instructional strategies are used to transform learning from memorization and repetition to engagement and participation.

 - A template for lesson planning was introduced as a tool for classroom productivity.